bgermann/cforms2/readme.txt

 = 14.9.3 =
 * bugfix:   pluggable captchas are checked for AJAX forms
+* bugfix:   settings are not removed anymore on plugin activation

 = 14.9.2 =
 * bugfix:   eliminate scattered > and missing labels